H is for Hakluyt

 The pale Usher—threadbare in coat, heart, body, and brain; I see him now.
 He was ever dusting his old lexicons and grammars, with a queer handkerchief, mockingly embellished with all the gay flags of all the known nations of the world.
 He loved to dust his old grammars; it somehow mildly reminded him of his mortality.

-At the outset of our adventure, Melville gives us a “pale Usher,” an archaic term for an assistant school headmaster with the sly double meaning of someone guiding us through the threshold of the two prologue chapters and into the novel.
+At the outset of our adventure, Melville gives us a “pale Usher,” an archaic term for an assistant school headmaster with the sly double meaning of someone guiding us through the threshold of two prologue chapters and into the novel.
+We also glimpse Melville’s wistful image of himself, holed up in his study and working feverishly to complete yet another book to pay the bills.

-We also perhaps glimpse Melville’s wistful image of himself, holed up in his study and working feverishly to complete yet another book to pay the bills.
-Hardly an old man in his early 30s, Melville nonetheless had long before hung up his oilskin whaler’s jacket and settled into domestic life first in New York and now Pittsfield, Massachusetts.
-He’s not “poor,” exactly, but constantly strapped for cash, borrowing money from anyone foolish enough to give it to him.
-His pale skin has long lost its tropical tanning earned when he was a younger man on the Acushnet whaler — a man who had once battled and dissected whales, jumped ship to live among native South Sea islanders, helped foment a mutiny for which he was briefly jailed, and hitched his way back to New York.
-He’s been reduced to daydreaming about the nations of the world, gazing at his dictionaries of foreign languages he once heard all around him.
+Hardly an old man in his early 30s, Melville nonetheless had long before hung up his oilskin whaler’s jacket and settled into a life of domesticity.
+He’s not poor, exactly, but constantly strapped for cash, borrowing money from anyone foolish enough to give it to him.
+His pale skin had lost the tropical tan earned as a young man who had battled and dissected whales, jumped ship to live on a remote island, mutinied on another ship (for which he was briefly jailed), and thumbed his way back to New York.
+Just a few years later he’s been reduced to daydreaming about the nations of the world, gazing at his dictionaries of the foreign languages he’d once heard all around him.
 He thinks about his former life, time passing, entropy, dust and death.
-In fact, before we even meet the pale usher he’s already dead from consumption.
-In just three sentences, Melville tells us about himself, his surrogate narrator, and the great distance in time he feels from the life he led as a whaleman.

 But what interested me enough for a thorough investigation is the next line in Etymology, a quote from someone named “Hackluyt.”